ni/nimi-python/docs/niscope/class.rst

         Specifies the absolute value of the input range for a channel in volts.
 For example, to acquire a sine wave that spans between -5 and +5 V, set this property to 10.0 V.
         Refer to the NI High-Speed Digitizers Help for a list of supported vertical ranges for each device.
 If the specified range is not supported by a device, the value is coerced up to the next valid range.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].vertical_range`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.vertical_range`

         The following table lists the characteristics of this property.

             +-----------------------+------------+